 3 nights, 2.5-hour drive from Mount Rainier to Olympic

-Olympic National Park is best known for its diversity of landscape.
+Olympic National Park is best known for its diversity of landscapes.
 From lush temperate rainforests to snowy alpine lakes and craggy coastal views, this place has it all!

 Things to Do in Olympic National Park

 Some of the easiest waterfalls to reach in the park are fairly close to one another.
-Spend a morning checking out Marymere Falls, and then heading over to Sol Duc Falls.
+Spend a morning checking out Marymere Falls and then head over to Sol Duc Falls.

 If you’re searching for some beach time, you have a ton of locations to choose from!
 Rialto, La Push, Ruby, and Kalaloch Beaches can all be explored in one day (although we encourage you to spend two days seeing them if time permits!).

 Finally, for some mountain exploration, consider walking the short Hall of Mosses Trail.
-It’s the largest temperate rainforest in the United States and gets on average 140 inches of rain per year (that’s almost 12 feet!).
+It’s the largest temperate rainforest in the United States and gets an average of 140 inches of rain annually (that’s almost 12 feet!).